icse20/RT-CI/README.md

 # Learning-to-Rank vs Ranking-to-Learn: Strategies for Regression Testing in Continuous Integration

 This repository is a companion page for a research paper submitted to the 42nd International Conference on Software Engineering ([ICSE'20](https://conf.researchr.org/home/icse-2020)).
 It contains all the material required for replicating our experiments, including: the implementation of the algorithms (along with supplementary tools), the input data, and the obtained results.
-Some additional results, not included in the paper for the sake of space, are also provided ("SupplementalMaterial.pdf").
+Some additional results, not included in the paper for the sake of space, are also provided as a [Supplemental Material](https://github.com/icse20/RT-CI/blob/master/results/SupplementalMaterial.pdf).

 Experiment Replication
 ---------------